16th February 2017

 For seven days, you can explore Spain's third-highest mountain range, whilst taking in beautiful panoramic views.
 The week will include an ascent to Pandescura peak, giving you spectacular views of the Western Massif.
 You’ll also get to take part in one of the most popular walks in Spain, the Cares Gorge walk, as well as seeing the sights of one of the classic viewpoints of the Picos; the Summit of Peña Main.
 Within the week, you’ll also get a free day to yourself, where you can go and enjoy other activities, such as caving, canoeing, or a trip to the coast.

-The terrain and tranquillity is what makes this route idyllic for hikers, and it’s available from just £899.00 including flights and accommodation.
 To enjoy the trek to its full potential, it’s advised to visit in May or June, when the landscape is in full bloom, and the summer sun hasn’t yet arrived.
 If you’re lucky, you might even get to spot some wildlife along the way, with golden eagles, bears and wolves regularly spotted in this incredible area.

 If you’ve never been on a cycling holiday before, then the Danube Cycle Path between Passau and Vienna is the perfect place to start.
 On your journey from Germany to Austria, you’ll pass through wooded valleys, beautiful green landscapes, and historic towns.
 The expedition will also take you alongside a stretch of the longest river in the EU, the Danube.